AndrewEllis93/Print-Tuning-Guide/articles/first_layer_squish.md

                 - It's normal to have a *little* bit of this near the corners, or in small print areas.
             - You shouldn't see any gaps* between the lines.
                 - It's fine to have some very small pinholes where the infill meets the     perimeters.
             - **NOTE:** Upon review, somewhere between square 3 and 4 is closer to ideal.
+If you're not sure, it's generally better to lean on the side of a bit too much squish (especially if your offset varies a little between prints).
             - [![](./images/first_layer_squish/FirstLayer-Squares-2.png)](./images/first_layer_squish/FirstLayer-Squares-2.png){:target="_blank"}
             - [![](./images/first_layer_squish/FirstLayer-Squares-2-Annotated.png)](./images/first_layer_squish/FirstLayer-Squares-2-Annotated.png){:target="_blank"}